webix-hub/gitbook-webix-jet/details/models.md

 ### [<span id="remote">3.
 Remote Models for Huge Data &uarr;</span>](#contents)

-For really *huge data* (more than 10K records), you can use dynamic loading of Webix components and drop models :) Data will be loaded in portions when needed.
-For that, load data in the view code.
+In case data is really huge, you can drop the whole concept of separating data from UI and rely on the dynamic loading of Webix components (Datatable, Dataview, List, Tree).
+Data will be loaded in portions when needed.
+For that, load data in the view configuration.
 You can do it with the **url** property.
 For saving data, use the **save** property.

 ```js
 // views/data.js